Ready to build a full-stack influencer program?

 💡 Lil homework for you and your team: Figure out where your audience hangs out other than the usual channels (Instagram, TikTok, or Twitter) and find ways to mix influencer marketing and the platform's content.
 Brainstorm this for 10-min in your next marketing meeting.

 Gymshark doesn't have to hire models to showcase their products in the best light possible.
-They have creators who live the brand values of fitness and love the brand.
+They have influencers who live the brand values of fitness and love the brand.
 And those are perfect candidates to represent the brand in front of the public.

 If you are a small business that's just starting out, you might not have the budget for a big hoarding or video advertisement.
-But you can be creative and maybe try something small-scale like a gift package created in collab with the creator, host an event with them or invite them for a webinar.
-You can also partner with creators as your models to do a product shoot for your website or a new youtube video.
+But you can be creative and maybe try something small-scale like a gift package created in collab with the influencer, host an event with them or invite them for a webinar.
+You can also partner with influencers as your models to do a product shoot for your website or a new youtube video.

 Here are 3 key ideas you shouldn't miss if you want to succeed at influencer marketing: